jesseyuen/portfolio-2021/src/thoughts/2025-02-07-hey-alexa-whos-your-favourite-beastie-boy.md

 My mate [Teresa Watts](https://teresawatts.com/) reached out for a lunch date and we had some great chats about work, life and all of that.
 The in-person interaction was such a treat and left me feeling energised.
 I'm free for more lunch dates if anyone wants one?
 Reach out and let me know.

 A 2025 intention of mine is to talk to more designers, more often.
-Some of you have already been reached out to, and thank you for saying yes to a chat.
+Some peeps have already been reached out to, and I'm grateful they have agreed to a chat.
 Some of you may hear from me soon!

 ## **Who is your favourite Beastie Boy?**